William Stang

-William Stang (April 21, 1854 – February 2, 1907) was a German-born American prelate of the Roman Catholic Church.
-He served as the first bishop of the Diocese of Fall River in Massachusetts from 1904 until his death in 1907.
+William Stang (April 21, 1854 – February 2, 1907) was a German Catholic prelate who served as the first Bishop of Fall River from 1904 until his death in 1907.

 Biography

 Early life

-William Stang was born on April 21, 1854 in Langenbrücken in the Grand Duchy of Baden (in present day Germany).
+William Stang was born on April 21, 1854, in Langenbrücken in the Grand Duchy of Baden (in present-day Germany).
 He received his early education at the local gymnasium and then attended the minor seminary of Sint-Niklaas in Belgium.

 Stang entered the American College of Louvain in Leuven, Belgium, in 1875, where he completed his theological studies.
+During this period, American dioceses were actively looking for priests in Europe.
+While at the American College, Stang was recruited by Thomas Hendricken, bishop of the Diocese of Providence in the United States, to minister to German-speaking Catholics in Rhode Island.

 Priesthood

-Stang was ordained to the priesthood on June 15, 1878.
-After his ordination, Stang Stang briefly taught at the Catholic University of Leuven.
-While in Belgium, he was recruited by Thomas Hendricken, bishop of the Diocese of Providence, to minister to German-speaking Catholics in his diocese.
+Stang was ordained to the priesthood in Mechelen, Belgium, by Cardinal Victor-Auguste-Isidore Dechamps for the Diocese of Providence on June 15, 1878.
+After his ordination, Stang taught for a few months at the Catholic University of Leuven in Leuven.

 Stang immigrated to the United States in September 1878, settling in Providence, Rhode Island.
-He primarily ministered to the German Catholic community while also serving as a curate at the Cathedral of Sts.
+The diocese assigned him primarily to minister to the German Catholic community while also serving as a curate at the Cathedral of Sts.
 Peter and Paul in Providence.
 He was named pastor of St. Anne's Parish in Cranston, Rhode Island, in 1884.
-He then served as rector of Sts.
-Peter and Paul Cathedral in Providence, celebrating mass in German there.
-Stang's ambition was to establish a German language parish in the diocese, but it never became feasible.
+Hendricken named Stang as rector of the Cathedral of Saints Peter and Paul, celebrating mass in German there.
+Stang's ambition was to establish a German-language parish in the diocese, but the small German population of the diocese was unable to fund it.

-When Matthew Harkins was appointed bishop of Providence in 1886, Stang became one of his closest advisors.
-Stang was a driving force behind the establishment of St. Joseph's Hospital in Providence.
+When the Vatican appointed Reverend Matthew Harkins as bishop of Providence in 1886, Stang became one of his closest advisors.
+In 1887, Stang received a Doctor of Theology Degree from Georgetown University in Washington D.C.
+After returned to Providence, Stang was a driving force behind the founding in 1892 of St. Joseph's Hospital in Providence.

 In 1895, Stang travelled to Belgium to serve at the Catholic University of Leuven as vice-rector and professor of moral theology.
 At Harkins' urging, Stang returned to Providence in 1899.
-While supervising St. Joseph's Hospital, he also became head of the diocesan mission band.
-He was named pastor of St. Edward's Parish in 1901 and also served as chancellor of the diocese.
+While supervising St. Joseph's Hospital, he also became head of the diocesan Apostolate band.
+He was named pastor of St. Edward Parish in Providence in 1901 and also served as chancellor of the diocese.